JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ### Implement the detection

-Start this step by adding the **recognitionScript** to the host entity and configure it with the collection ID, the dynamoDB table created right before and defined the JavaScript interval time (by default at 2000 milliseconds).
+Start this step by adding the **RecognitionScript** to the **Webcam** entity and configure it with the collection ID, the dynamoDB table created right before.

 ![_config.yml]({{ site.baseurl }}/images/addRecoScript.png)